 In my perusals of unofficial routes in Death Valley, I ran across three hikes that seemed fascinating (to me, anyway!) in Panamint Valley: Panamint Dunes (which is actually an official route, though its trail is pretty much invisible in many places), the War Eagle Mine (which has a road to it, but you’d want serious 4×4 for that), and Lake Hill (which is so unofficial that there isn’t even a parking lot for it).
-I enjoyed all three immensely on my trip to Death Valley last fall, but today I’d like to talk about Lake Hill.
+I enjoyed all three immensely on my trip to Death Valley last fall, but today I’d like to talk about Lake Hill (also colloquially known as the Chocolate Drops).
 While trailless, it’s not hard to tell where to go, and it’s a fairly easy scramble to great views of the Panamint Valley playa and the surrounding mountains.

 Quick Stats